fairleyv/RegexTutorial/gist-template.md

 #### Grouping
 Grouping in this context allows one to treat multiple characters within an expression as a single unit.
 Within the above expression we see a lot of groupings including nested groups.
 Groups are represented by a parentheses `()` as it is in the above pattern.
 The parenthesese wrapping around nearly the entire expression means that the pattern has to match the entirety of the expression.
 If there is only a part of the pattern that matches then nothing matches.
 You can group a pattern together without capturing with a noncapturing group which is represented by a questionmark followed by a colon within the parenthesis `(?:)`.

-### Bracket Expressions

-### Quantifiers
-Quantifiers do exactly what they sound like they do.
-They determine the quantity or amount of characters that must match a pattern.
-In our email validation pattern there are two types of quantifiers.
-First are the two `+` characters that appear after the `[a-zA-Z0-9._%-]` and `[a-zA-Z0-9.-]` parts of our pattern. the `+` quantifier means that the string being matched must include one or more of the characters from the bracketed set.
-The second quantifier in our expression is the `{2,}` near the end of the pattern.
-This quantifier appears after the `[a-zA-Z]` set and means that the string must include 2 or more characters from the bracketed set.

 ## Author